block-core/angor-docs/src/content/docs/start/index.md

 Unlike traditional platforms, **Angor eliminates intermediaries** and central authorities:

 - **Permissionless Access**: Open for all, ensuring inclusivity.
-- **No Platform Fees**: Only standard Bitcoin network miner fees apply.
 - **Fairness for All**: Designed to align the interests of investors, founders, and developers.

 ![bitcoin](/bitcoin-line.svg)